edwardjiang7/docs/docs/websites/lamp/lamp-on-ubuntu-14-04.md

  - '[PHP Documentation](http://www.php.net/docs.php)'
 ---

 A LAMP (Linux, Apache, MySQL, PHP) stack is a common web stack used for hosting web content.
-This guide shows you hot to install a LAMP stack on an Ubuntu 14.04 (LTS) server.
+This guide shows you how to install a LAMP stack on an Ubuntu 14.04 (LTS) server.

 {: .note}
 >